farisachugthai/ipython/docs/source/reference.rst

 rather than interacting with it in the terminal.

-You can run embedded instances even in code which is itself being run at the IPython interactive prompt with '%run <filename>'.
-Since it's easy to get lost as to where you are (in your top-level IPython or in your embedded one), it's a good idea in such cases to set the in/out prompts to something different for the embedded instances.
+You can run embedded instances even in code which is itself being run at the IPython interactive prompt with '`%run` <filename>'.
+Since it's easy to get lost as to whether you're currently in your top-level IPython or in your embedded one, it's a good idea in such cases to set the In and Out prompts to something different for the embedded instances.
 The code examples below illustrate this.